 Benefits

-- Complete rehydration of the potting soil;
+- Complete rehydration of the soil;

 - Creation of channels for the passage of water;